cidkagenow/speedrunstark/README.md

 ![WithdrawOnlyOwner](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/e8397b1e-a077-4009-b518-30a6d8deb6e7)

 > ⚠️ But wait, I am not the owner!
-You will want to set your front end address as the owner in `01_deploy_riggedRoll.ts`.
+You will want to set your front end address as the owner in `deploy_riggedRoll.ts`.
 This will allow your front end address to call the withdraw function.

 ## Checkpoint 4: 💾 Deploy your contracts! 🛰

-📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/hardhat/hardhat.config.ts`
+📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/nextjs/scaffold.config.ts`

 🔐 You will need to generate a **deployer address** using `yarn generate` This creates a mnemonic and saves it locally.